fodninetyfive/fodninetyfive.github.io/_posts/mydocuments/yellowcarding/2023-02-05-another-year-of-boxes.md

   **The Last of Us**

-  * i don’t get into zombies. i’m just never really seeking out Violent and Depressing Zombie-Focused Television. however, i did like playing through both The Last of Us games. the first one took me multiple years of attempts, picking up and putting down - see the stuff about games way above. the second one had me fully immersed, hooked, speechless, feeling a real certain way when it ended. but the zombies are my least favorite parts of these games, too, and in the games i just kinda cheat-sneak my way past the suspenseful stealth sections. for some reason that feels disingenuous to do that with a TV show. i made it halfway through the first episode and put it down - more than happy to agree that it’s a Very Well Done Show, it just also leans heavily towards Not for Me. but i’ve decided i’m going to get through it.
+  * i don’t get into zombies. i’m just never really seeking out Violent and Depressing Zombie-Focused Television. however, i did like playing through both The Last of Us games. the first one took me multiple years of attempts, picking up and putting down—see the stuff about games way above. the second one had me fully immersed, hooked, speechless, feeling a real certain way when it ended. but the zombies are my least favorite parts of these games, too, and in the games i just kinda cheat-sneak my way past the suspenseful stealth sections. for some reason that feels disingenuous to do that with a TV show. i made it halfway through the first episode and put it down—more than happy to agree that it’s a Very Well Done Show, it just also leans heavily towards Not for Me. but i’ve decided i’m going to get through it.

   **soldering**